--Nurses, supporting organization representatives and government officials all described fatal issues of governance deriving from the initial hospital centric approach to the pandemic

--At the beginning of the pandemic, governments secured all medical equipment to hospitals, leaving nursing homes in serious equipment shortage. -Prior infection education among nurses is needed for the effective management of any pandemic in nursing homes
+- -Nurses, supporting organization representatives and government officials all described fatal issues of governance deriving from the initial hospital centric approach to the pandemic - -At the beginning of the pandemic, governments secured all medical equipment to hospitals, leaving nursing homes in serious equipment shortage. - -Nursing home provisioning has to be incorporated into national health care systems - -Networks and links that formed during the pandemic between the health care system and nursing homes has to be maintained

--Due to the nature of geriatric and end-of-life care, nurses should also be educated & given space for discussions on the opposing values in infection control and quality of care.
-This way, they will be better prepared for future pandemics

--Nursing homes should be encouraged and funded to create possibilities for distanced visiting spaces as a crucial preparation for future pandemics

--Nursing home provisioning has to be incorporated into national health care systems

--Networks and links that formed during the pandemic between the health care system and nursing homes has to be maintained -The consequences of this were tremendous.
+-The consequences of this were tremendous.
 Most importantly, residents had to be taken to hospitals for basic treatments like IV.
 Residents then were taken back to their homes at that time when testing was still not available.